Boac, Marinduque: Transportation

 Biglang-Awa Bridge is the longest bridge in the province, connecting Barangay Tampus to Barangay Bantad.
 Many people stand on the bridge to watch the sun set and to get a good view of the Boac Cathedral.

-Healthcare

-Dr. Damian Reyes Memorial Hospital (formerly Marinduque Provincial Hospital) located at Brgy.
-Santol.

-Pablo N. Marquez Memorial Health & Diagnostic Center / Boac Rural Health Unit I located at Brgy.
-Isok I.

-Boac Rural Health Unit II located at Brgy.
-Bantay and serves areas in the Ilaya District.

 Education

-Tertiary
+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the Boac North Schools District, and Boac South Schools District.